Dobiasd/articles/a_personal_generic_things_i_learned_as_a_software_developer_list.md

 ---------------------------
 ```

-But maybe you don't need that many unit tests and better cover with integration tests if:
+But maybe in a situation you don't need that many unit tests
+and better cover with integration tests if:

 - Your simple CRUD application does not have much logic to test.
 - You are using a programming language with a strong static type system, which already catches a whole class of bugs automatically.